BSP-Dev/meta-aaeon-nxp/README.md

 # AAEON NXP Manifest README
 - This repo is dedicated to the NXP IMX-based modules.
 Here you can find the Yocto BSP recipes for AAEON.
 - You can follow the same steps to build your own customized BSP based on your interests.
-- For example, for i.MX Linux BSP releases based on Yocto Project `Scarthgap`, the branch is `scarthgap`
+- For example, for i.MX Linux BSP releases based on Yocto Project `Kirkstone`, the branch is `kirkstone`
 ## Install the `repo` utility:
 - To use this manifest repo, the `repo` tool must be installed first.
 ```bash